danielmuthama/MATLAB-rng-and-Tstatistic/README.md

     %P=0.9537

-% b) Th�e quantity rej(훼)computed in part (a) was constructed from randomlydrawn samples,
-%so it is itself random.
+##### b) Th�e quantity rej(훼)computed in part (a) was constructed from randomlydrawn samples, so it is itself random.
 In fact, it is the average of 10,000 inde-pendent draws from the Bernoulli(푝)distribution, with푝equal to the prob-ability that the absolute value of the푡-statistic exceeds푐푛−1(훼)in absolutevalue.
-% Using the normal approximation to the binomial distribution, test thehypothesis that푝=훼.
+Using the normal approximation to the binomial distribution, test thehypothesis that푝=훼.
 Can you reject this hypothesis at the 5% signi�cancelevel?
-% What about the 1% signi�cance level?
+What about the 1% signi�cance level?

 %SOLUTION